delucchi-cmu/hipscripts/epyc/td_mvp/README.md

 this seems to work. and i'm not sure what the best long-term strategy is here. i want to look more into the duplicated indexes and see if it's really a problem.

+**after some digging**

+they're using the panstarrs id (`objectid` column) as the index.

+- this makes it non-unique
+- they're already storing this value in the `objectid` column, and parquet isn't compressing the duplication away
+- this makes me sad. but i think that just ignoring it for this use case and importing all the OTHER fields is ok.